 2. Helsinki Airport Presents #LIFEINHEL

-Bonus: Last year around this time, the Helsinki airport was making news for a completely different reason.
+Bonus: Around this same time in 2016, the Helsinki airport was making news for a completely different reason.
 A sign above the capital’s airport welcomed travelers with the message “Nobody in their right mind would come to Helsinki in November.
 Except you, you badass.
 Welcome.”
 You’ve got to hand it to their tourist board for having a great sense of humor and a willingness to think outside the box.

 — Elinkeinoasiat HKI (@EloHelsinki) December 7, 2016